 Intermittent fasting (IF) is THE way to torch massive amounts of stubborn belly fat while building rock hard, lean muscle…said every self-proclaimed “fitness guru” with a radical new approaching to dieting.

 The reality is that outside of an exceptional set of circumstances involving high body fat percentages and relatively little experience inside the weight room (or steroids), this promise is a virtual impossibility.

 The overriding concept is simple.
-During certain windows of time, you will be fasting, or not consuming any calories.
-Substances devoid of any caloric value such as water, coffee, or certain teas are A okay.
+During specific windows of time, you will be fasting, or not consuming any calories.
+Substances devoid of any caloric value such as water, coffee, or certain teas are okay.
 Following these fasted periods, you will consume the entirety of your daily caloric intake in smaller time frames, placing you in a fed state.

 There is a plethora of ways that this eating pattern can be executed, but the original concept is to place our eating habits in line with how our deep evolutionary ancestors hunted and gathered food in varying lengths of time.

-All fair questions, and just googling “intermittent fasting” may lead to you simply swinging away on randomized bouts of starvation and small scale eating disorders in a glorified game of dietary Whack-a-mole in the hopes of landing your dream physique.
+All fair questions, and just googling “intermittent fasting” may lead to you merely swinging away on randomized bouts of starvation and small-scale eating disorders in a glorified game of dietary Whack-a-mole in the hopes of landing your dream physique.

 Fast for 16 hours, eat for 8.
 That’s it.
 No, don’t spend all eight hours eating, that’s just excessive.
 How you break up your meals in that eight-hour window is entirely up to you though.

-In Berkhan’s book, he recommends consuming the bulk of your calories in the post training period, with a smaller, pre-workout meal before training.
+In Berkhan’s book, he recommends consuming the bulk of your calories in the post-training period, with a smaller, pre-workout meal before training.
 In a recent study by the Journal of Translational Medicine, subjects were fed three meals, about three to four hours apart, inside of an eight-hour window.

-For the sake of comparison, the study also included a mirror test group that was not following a time window-restricted feeding pattern.After an eight-week period, the IF group experienced an overall reduction in total fat mass (approximately 3.5 pounds), while the conventional dieting group did not.
+For the sake of comparison, the study also included a mirror test group that was not following a time window-restricted feeding pattern.After an eight-week period, the IF group experienced an overall reduction in total fat mass (approximately 3.5 pounds), while the traditional dieting group did not.